Music Therapy Brisbane | Online & Mobile Services

 What is Music Therapy?

-Music therapy is a research-based practice in which music is used to actively support people to improve their health, functioning and wellbeing.
+Music therapy is an evidence-based allied health practice that uses music intentionally to support health, functioning and wellbeing.

 What can I expect?